vitalab/vitalab.github.io/deep-learning/_posts/2017-05-17-inception.md

 ---

 The main contribution of this paper is the **factorized convolutions**.
-In *Inception-v1*, the authors use bigger kernel size in their architecture, which are computationally expensive.
+In [*Inception-v1*](http://www.cv-foundation.org/openaccess/content_cvpr_2015/papers/Szegedy_Going_Deeper_With_2015_CVPR_paper.pdf), the authors use bigger kernel sizes in their architecture, which are computationally expensive.

 In *Inception-v2*, the authors propose to factorize all kernels bigger than 3 to multiple *3x3* kernels.
 So a *5x5* kernel would become two *3x3*.
+Here's a figure showing the inception module from *Inception-v2*.

 <div align="middle">
   <img src="/deep-learning/images/inception/fig_5.png" width="400">